onap/integration/docs/integration-CICD.rst

    Integration team deals with 2 different CI/CD systems.

   - Jenkins CI/CD, CI managed by LF IT and CD by Integration team
-  - GitLab-ci managed by Integration and OOM team
+  - GitLab-CI managed by Integration team

 Continuous Integration
 ----------------------